Ivy Day and Admissions Trends 2026

 I can’t afford my first-choice college.
 When and how should I negotiate for merit aid?

 Did I say patience?
 Stay with me here.
-Colleges will be making their best merit offers and be most willing to negotiate as they approach their enrollment deadlines (typically May 1).
+Colleges will be making their best merit offers and be most willing to negotiate as they approach their enrollment deadlines (typically May 1, but really anytime after April 1).
 If you are comparing offers, do not accept until you are ready, no matter how many emails you get.
 Remember that you are in your strongest negotiating position when you have a spot at a college but you have not yet committed.
 Play it out, even from the waitlist.
 Asking for More Money.

 I would approach a conversation with the admissions office like this:

-• She has financial offers from A and B school that make it more affordable than your school is
+She has merit offers from A and B school that make it more affordable than your school is

 Many schools will be receptive to such a conversation.
 It’s always worth asking for what you want-- you won’t know what you get until you try!